aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/delete-named-ranges/_index.md

 </html>
 ```

-Note: if the defined name is referred by formulas, it could not be removed.
-We only can remove the formula of the defined name.
+Note: If the defined name is referenced by formulas, it cannot be removed.
+You can only remove the formula that uses the defined name.

-## **Removes Some Named Ranges**
+## **Remove Some Named Ranges**
-When we remove a defined name, we have to check whether it is referred by all formulas in the file.
-In order to improve performance of removing named ranges, we can remove some together.
+When we remove a defined name, we have to check whether it is referenced by any formulas in the file.
+In order to improve performance when removing named ranges, we can remove several at once.

 ```html
 <!DOCTYPE html>